CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 ![File processing graph](./images/al_fpg.png)

-### Alternate submission method
+### Alternate Submission Method

 If the ingestion API is used instead of the submit API, an alternate asynchroneous process is kick off.
 Instead of going directly to Dispatcher, the Submission will be queued in Redis (persistent).
 The Ingester process will monitor that queue and will slowly feed Dispatcher.
 This alternate method is for a high volume of submissions.
 Instead of having a million files processed at the same time in the system, they are queued and processed in batches by priority.
 This ensures the system can survive giant bursts of files at the same time without falling over.

-### Alternate service process
+### Alternate Service Process

 Some services may run in privileged mode.
 This means that they are allowed to bypass Service Server (which makes them much faster) and that they can pull their tasks directly from Redis, save their analysis results directly into the datastore, and save their embedded and supplementary files directly into the filestore.

-!!! tip "Running in privilege mode is only recommended for services that do not execute the files because these services have complete access to all core components instead of only having access to Service Server."
+!!! tip "Running in privileged mode is only recommended for services that do not execute the files because these services have complete access to all core components instead of only having access to Service Server."

-### Components part of the file submission process
+### Components Part of the File Submission Process

 #### UI Frontend